 Meet Nogaye Diallo, a mother supporting her family of five in Thienaba.
 Having grown up in rural Senegal, Nogaye has experienced the many hardships that come with living out here: the lack of water and fresh vegetables as well as limited income generating opportunities.
 She’ll never forget the many miles she used to travel in order to purchase produce for her family in an expensive market.
 However, things changed once Nogaye and the other women began to cultivate a community garden in Thienaba.

-Improving Health & Food Security
+Community Gardens Improve Health & Food Security

 Since the women began to produce their own vegetables in the community, overall health and food security has improved.
 “We have our own garden site in the community and eat a lot of vegetables that I grow myself,” Nogaye describes.
 She says that since her family started eating fresh vegetables every day, she has seen an increase in their health as well as her own.
 This has been the case for multiple families across the village.